amhamid/sigmm/README.md

 SIG Maintainability Model
 =========================

-This SIG Maintainability Model implementation is based on a paper: A Practical Model for Measuring Maintainability, In proceedings of the 6th International Conference on the Quality of Information and Communications Technology (QUATIC 2007), pages 30-39, IEEE Computer Society Press, 2007, http://dx.doi.org/10.1109/QUATIC.2007.8
+This SIG Maintainability Model implementation is based on a paper: A Practical Model for Measuring Maintainability, IEEE Computer Society Press, 2007, http://dx.doi.org/10.1109/QUATIC.2007.8

-This implementation is written in Rascal, see: http://www.rascal-mpl.org

-To Summarize how the model:
+To Summarize the SIG maintainability model:

 1. It relates software quality model defined by ISO 9126 standard with the source code properties
 2. It calculate the following metrics: